-Here you will find articles that help you to better understand how human behavior works and what to expect from people in your lives.
-This section can inform your understanding of the many people in your life and assist you in developing positive relationships with friends and family.
+Here you will find articles that can help you better understand how human behavior works and what to expect from people in your life.
+This section can help you understand the many people in your life and assist you in developing positive relationships with friends and family.

 CBT and Aaron Beck

 Cognitive behavioral therapy is a model of treatment in which a person works to change their negative thought patterns to make them more productive.
 Thoughts and feelings are separated from one another.
 Beck establishes that your ideas are not stagnant and that they are malleable.
 Aaron Beck was a psychologist and professor who worked at the University of Pennsylvania.
 He is often referred to as the “father of CBT.”
 He was a pioneer in treating depression and anxiety, and he developed the Beck Depression Inventory (BDI) which can measure as an instrument how depressed a person is and what they need to get well.
 Today, Beck is in his 90’s, and his daughter, Judith Beck, is active in the mental health community.
-With regards to CBT, he is the founder, and he talks about “automatic thoughts” and how they fall into different categories - negative ideas about the world, themselves, and the future.
+Beck often talks about “automatic thoughts” and how they fall into different categories - negative ideas about the world, themselves, and the future.
 There’s something called the “cognitive triad,” which is a triangle.
 At the top of the triangle, there are ideas about the world.
-On the left-hand side of the bottom, there are contrary views above one's self, which is caused by negative opinions about the future, which is on the right hand of the triad (or triangle.)
-So, automatic thoughts are about negativity.
-They are pervasive, and they are distorted thinking, so, what CBT does is challenge the automatic ideas - which can be maladaptive -, and you learn to work through them using thought records and cognitive distortions.
+On the left-hand side of the bottom, there are negative views above one's self and on the right side there are negative opinions about the future.
+So, automatic thoughts are all about negativity.
+They are pervasive and are often distorted thinking.
+CBT challenges these automatic ideas - which can be maladaptive.
+You learn to work through them using thought records and cognitive distortions.

-Here are some common cognitive distortions developed by Dr, Aaron Beck that promotes negatively thinking.
+Here are some common cognitive distortions developed by Dr, Aaron Beck that promotes negative thinking.
 Learning these will help you identify negative thought patterns and work to change them.

-Black and White Thinking: One potential cognitive distortion is black and white thinking - so, you don’t see things in “shades of grey.”
-Either someone is a bad person or an angel, no in between.
-Say that someone is not a terrible person, but you can’t see that they have flaws, as everyone does - it’s either good or bad, and that’s it.
+Black and White Thinking: One potential cognitive distortion is black and white thinking - You don’t see things in “shades of grey.”
+Either someone is a bad person or an angel, there is no in between.
 That’s an example of black and white thinking.
 Black and white thinking is often present in those who have Borderline Personality Disorder (BPD) and experience a rigidity in thinking.
 Black and white thinking is dangerous because it makes it difficult to navigate relationships and it is incredibly rigid.

-Much like mental filtering, overgeneralization happens when a person comes to a conclusion based one piece of negative evidence, rather than looking at the entire situation as a whole.
-If there’s a single unfortunate event, they assume that it’s going to be a pattern of negative happenings.
+Much like mental filtering, overgeneralization happens when a person comes to a conclusion based one piece of evidence, rather than looking at the entire situation as a whole.
+If there is a single negative event, they might assume that it’s going to be a pattern.